chij0809/Youtube_mp3_downloader/README.md

 # YouTube MP3/MP4 Downloader 🎵

 A simple and intuitive YouTube audio/video downloader built with Python, Tkinter, and yt-dlp.
-Supports MP3 audio and MP4 video downloads with resolution selection and custom save paths.
+Supports MP3 audio and MP4 video downloads with resolution selection, custom save paths, and playlist downloads.
 Perfect for personal use or educational demonstration.

 ---